Human Milk Banking and Milk Sharing

 Informal Milk Sharing

-La Leche League does not help arrange informal milk sharing between mothers or parents.
+La Leche League does not help arrange informal milk sharing between mothers.
 La Leche League’s role is to provide information about the risks and benefits of informal milk sharing so that parents can make informed decisions about what is best for their families.

 The benefits of donor human milk include, but are not limited to: optimal nutrition, easy digestibility, and immunologic protection.

 Babies of different ages require a specific composition of milk.
-Milk from the baby's own parent will provide the exact make-up the infant needs; another mother/parent whose baby is not the same age may not provide the same components in the same ratios.
+Milk from the baby's own mother will provide the exact make-up the infant needs; another mother whose baby is not the same age may not provide the same components in the same ratios.

 If you are interested in donating or acquiring human milk informally, Eats on Feets and Human Milk for Human Babies are organizations that provides valuable information for how to do this safely.
 Through area networks, people looking for milk or looking to offer milk can get connected.
 It is important that you be well informed before entering into a milk sharing relationship.